things to do

 Ho’okipa Beach Park is one of the most famous beaches in Hawaii, and one of the most infamous beaches in the world for professional surfing and windsurfing.
 In the ancient Hawaiian language, “ho’okipa” translates to hospitality, which is exactly what this Beach Park offers!

-One of the coolest things you can do in South Maui is seeing the dolphins at La Perouse Bay.
+One of the coolest things you can do in South Maui is see the dolphins at La Perouse Bay.

 Pods of Spinner Dolphins visit La Perouse every day!
 After a rare chance to watch the Hawaiian Spinner Dolphins in their natural habitat, take a short walk thru the marked trails at La Perouse Bay.